NicolasR64/HELHa-Bot/README.md

 Customization: Allow users to add features specific to their needs.
 Open Collaboration: Encourage collaboration by enabling each student to contribute.

-**How to Contribute:**
-1. Clone the repository on GitHub.
-2. Add features, fixes, or enhancements.
-3. Submit pull requests for review and integration.

 Join us in creating an interactive and customizable Discord space for the HELHa student community with HELHa Bot!

 ---